Universal Graph Compression: Stochastic Block Models: Performance under the local weak convergence framework

-So far, we have shown that our algorithm always matches the first order term in the Shannon entropy.
-Now, we proceed to analyze the second order term of the expected length of our proposed compressor.
-We focus on the family of \emph{symmetric} SBM with edge probability $f(n) = 1/n$ and evaluate the performance of our compressor using the framework of local weak convergence, as introduced in~\cite{Bordenave_2014}.
-This would allow us to compare the performance of our compressor to the compressor proposed in~\cite{Delgosha--Anatharam2017}.
-We first introduce some basic definitions on rooted graphs in Subsection~\ref{subsec:definitions}.
-Then, we define the local weak convergence of graphs and derive the local weak convergence limit of the symmetric stochastic block model in Subsection~\ref{subsec:LWC}.
+In this section, we analyze the performance of the proposed compressor under the local weak convergence framework introduced in~\cite{Bordenave_2014,Delgosha--Anatharam2019tit}.
+We focus on a subfamily of SBM in the $f(n) = 1/n$ regime, whose expected degree is identical for vertices in all communities, i.e., $\mathbf{Qp} = (\lambda,\ldots,\lambda)^T$.
+We will show that the proposed compressor achieves the same performance in terms of BC entropy as the compressor proposed in~\cite{Delgosha--Anatharam2019tit}.

+We first introduce some basic definitions of rooted graphs in Subsection~\ref{subsec:definitions}.
+Then, we define the local weak convergence of graphs and derive the local weak convergence limit of the subfamily of stochastic block model in Subsection~\ref{subsec:LWC}.
 Finally, we review the definition of BC entropy in Subsection~\ref{subsec:BCentropy} and state the performance guarantee of our compression algorithm in Subsection~\ref{subsec:Achieve_BC}.